Taylor3DNet: Fast 3D Shape Inference With Landmark Points Based Taylor Series

-However, when $k>4$, the performance degrades slightly because the expansion points far away the target query points provide less accurate prediction.
-Besides, exploiting larger $k$ will lead to more memory usage.
-We empirically find $k=4$ is a cost-effective setting and adopt it in all experiments.

-To better demonstrate the influence of exploiting $k$-nearest expansion points, we visualize the reconstruction results of the "plane" point cloud with different values of $k$ in Figure \ref{fig:knn_fig}.
-It can be observed that by using a proper number of expansion points and performing the weighted average, we can generate a smoother mesh and reduce the topology artifacts significantly.
+However, when $k>4$, the performance degrades slightly on the SVR task because the landmark points far from the query point provide less accurate prediction and contribute negatively.
+Besides, exploiting larger $k$ leads to more memory usage.
+We empirically find $k=4$ is a cost-performance balanced choice and adopt it in all experiments.
+Moreover, we make a visualization of the meshes generated with different $k$ values in \cref{fig:knn_fig}.
+It shows that using a fair number of landmark points can significantly smooth the mesh surface and reduce the topology artifacts.